 The larvae of a closely related species, the hydrilla stem weevil, Bagous hydrillae, feed on hydrilla stems.
 Although the female hydrilla stem weevil will lay eggs on tubers and the larvae will develop normally, the opposite is not true.
 The larvae of the hydrilla tuber weevil are not able to complete development on stem tissue and die before the prepupal stage (Wheeler and Center 2007).

 Host specificity studies were completed by Buckingham and Bennett (1998).
 In these tests, larvae were observed feeding on seven plant species of the 39 species in 20 families that were tested.
 Larvae developed on Brazilian waterweed (Egeria densa Planch.), dwarf arrowhead (Sagittaria spp.), American pondweed (Potamogeton nodosus Poir.), sago pondweed (Potamogeton pectinatus L.), Richardson's pondweed (Potamogeton richardsonii (A. Benn.)
 Rydb.), watercelery (Vallisneria americana Michx.), and hydrilla.
 However, very low levels of development occurred in all other plants compared to hydrilla.
 For adults, 52 plant species in 29 families were tested.
 With the exception of sago pondweed, feeding was limited to plants in the Hydrocharitaceae.
 Plants within the family Hydrocharitaceae that were fed upon by adults included Brazilian waterweed, watercelery, and frogbit (Limnobium spongia (Bosc.)
 Rich. ex Steud.).
-Females laid eggs on only 3 out of 6 species, namely Brazilian waterweed, watercelery and elodea (Elodea canadensis Michx.).
+Females laid eggs on only three out of six species, namely Brazilian waterweed, watercelery and elodea (Elodea canadensis Michx.).

 Adult Bagous affinis feed on hydrilla leaves, stems, turions, and tubers, although stems are preferred (Buckingham and Bennett 1994).
 When feeding, the adults often form aggregations with all individuals feeding on the same stem or tuber (Buckingham and Bennett 1994).
 On the stems, adults eat the tissue around the leaf nodes and often cause the stems to break.
 On the tubers, adults bore into and feed on the tissue as they move into the tuber.
 The larvae stay within the tubers, consuming plant tissue as they develop (Figure 6).
 This feeding degrades the tubers, so the tubers often fail to germinate once damaged.